Tired of Reading? Please listen to the blog

 - dissatisfy with the medical school’s poor education qualities, inadequate learning facilities like laboratories, and qualified faculty.

 Another challenge faced by the students of the Caribbean medical schools is that the chance of getting a residency in the USA is very low.
 Since the competition is very high, more preference will be given to students who studied in the USA.
-They are seen to be more intelligent and came from reputable universities.
+They are seen to be more intelligent and come from reputable universities.